hrzndhrn/xema/docs/loader.md

 > with untrusted input (such as strings coming from the network).
 > -- Elixir API

-## File resolver
+## File loader

-A resolver to read schema from the local file system.
+A loader to read schema from the local file system.

 In the schema:
 ```elixir